badlogic/marioslab-site/site/posts/rendering-like-its-1996/dos-nostalgia/index.bt.md

 This is our first animated demo!

 The demo draws 100 moving grunts, that bounce off of the screen boundaries.
 Each grunt is stored in a simple `grunt` struct, which in turn stores the grunt's position (`x`, `y`) and velocity on the x- and y-axis (`vx`, `vy`) in pixels per frame.
-During initialization, we give each grunt a random position within the screen boundaries and set their velocity on each axis to `1` (lines 29-35).
+During initialization, we give each grunt a random position within the screen boundaries and set its velocity on each axis to `1` (lines 29-35).

 What's a frame you may ask?
 A frame can be many things, but in our case, a frame is simply one iteration of the main loop of your program (lines 36-62).
 In each frame, we check whether each grunt is still inside the screen boundaries.
 If a grunt is outside the screen boundaries on the x- or y-axis (or both), we move them back inside the bounds and negate their velocity on the axis they left the screen on.